Hachimboua/M5P-tree-py-from-scratch/README.md

 ## 📝 License

-This project is developed for educational purposes as part of the ENSAM Machine Learning course.
+This project is developed for educational purposes as part of the ENSAM Data Mining course.

 ---